 Prices at auction vary, but the as time goes on prices may well be seen to increase.

 Bargains are still to be had at the moment if you keep your eye out.
-The photo-grid on the left shows current live ebay auctions.

 The search also includes those sellers that don't put the word 'Jacobean' in their listing title.
 Some random 'Stanley' listings inevitably show up from time to time (it's a common word on eBay), but they are much fewer than the alternative keyword searches.